nejiko96/jquery-minesweeper/readme.md

 ## On Ruby on Rails

--In your Gemfile, add the 'rails-assets-jquery-minesweeper' gem:
+* In your Gemfile, add the 'rails-assets-jquery-minesweeper' gem:

 ```ruby
 source 'https://rails-assets.org' do